Traziier1/nc-loadingscreen/README.md

    To get started, [download the latest release](link-to-latest-release) of this resource.
 Ensure you’re using the latest version to have access to all the new features and improvements.

 2. **Configure to Your Liking**
+   - Edit the titles to match your server name.
-   After downloading, navigate to the `config.js` file and make changes according to your server's preferences:
+   - Modify the description to fit your server's needs.
-   - Set the showcase sections (name, image, color, and display time)
+   - Customize the showcase section (edit the name, image, color, and display time).
-   - Add staff quotes and configure video details
-   - Adjust the volume slider settings
+   - Navigate to `/assets/media` to replace the logos with your server’s logos.
-   - Customize the "Now Playing" feature to reflect the correct song/video
+   - Edit the **video config** in `index.html` to change the names and video links.
+   - Open `config.js` to configure your social media information and staff team (edit the name, description, quote, color, and image).
+   - To change the colors, edit `style.css` and replace **#b10707** with your preferred color.

-3. **Start the Resource**
+4. **Start the Resource**
    Once the configuration is set, start the resource in your server's `server.cfg` by adding the following line: ```start nc-loadingscreens``` This will initiate the loading screen with all your configured settings in place.

 ## Credits